 Perry E. Davis was appointed Executive Vice President, President - Residential Products & Industrial Products effective January 1, 2017.
 He previously served as Senior Vice President and President of the Residential Furnishings segment beginning in 2012.
 He also served as Vice President of the Company, President-Bedding Group from 2006 to 2012, as Vice President of the Company, Executive VP of the Bedding Group and President-U.S. Spring beginning in 2005.
-He served as Executive VP of the Bedding Group and President-U.S. Spring beginning in 2005.
 He served as Executive VP of the Bedding Group and President-U.S. Spring from 2004 to 2005, President-Central Division Bedding Group from 2000 to 2004, and in various capacities since 1981.